puzzle/okr/frontend/README.md

 Environment:

-- We use the Node version 18.?.?
+- We use one of the 18 Node version for development.
--

 Install: